 Parents are expected to accompany their children to the bus stop and to meet them from the stop in the afternoon.
-Children travelling to school walk up the lane to school watched by the drivers of the buses.
+Children travelling to school walk up the lane to school when they get off the bus.
 Children are taken down to the buses after school by staff.
 Children travelling on the buses are unsupervised and parents are asked to ensure that their children understand the importance of sitting down in their seats and behaving properly all the time they are on the bus.
-If any child is involved in behaviour that may endanger the safety of others then parents will be asked to transport their child to and from school
+If any child is involved in behaviour that may endanger the safety of others, then parents will be asked to transport their child to and from school